brillout/goldpage/docs/readme.template.md

 to HTML and the DOM.

 For that,
-save a `ssr-coin.config.js` file at your project's root directory and add the `renderToHtml` and `renderToDom` configs:
+save a `ssr-coin.config.js` file at your project's root directory (the directory that contains your `package.json`) and add the `renderToHtml` and `renderToDom` configs:
 ~~~js
 // ssr-coin.config.js